 Flossing may also help prevent gum disease.
 Gum disease is a serious oral health concern that has been linked to cardiovascular disease, diabetes, stroke, and heart attacks.
 Gum disease is a bacterial infection of the gums that can spread, causing tooth loss and bone deterioration.
 Flossing not only keeps your teeth clean and your breath fresh, but may help promote your lifelong health.

-Asheville dentist Dr. Shawna Hoffert encourage all of their patients to be proactive in maintain their oral health.
+Asheville dentist Dr. Shawna Hoffert encourages all of our patients to be proactive in maintain their oral health.
 With regular scheduled dental cleanings and a diligent at home oral health care routine, you can keep your smile bright and healthy.
 If you have any oral health concerns, contact our Asheville dentist office Red Maple Dental.
 We offer experienced and quality dental care for all of our patients.